whitecell-dev/AXIS/README.md

 It brings **UNIX philosophy** to modern Python:
 > *Do one thing well.
 Pipe everything.
 Be auditable.*

+💎 Why ChatGPT Plus Subscribers Should Use CALYX-PY in Every Project

+If you have a ChatGPT Plus plan, you already have a full Python IDE in your browser — you just didn’t realize it.

+CALYX-PY is the unlock.
+✅ What You Get When You Paste core.py into ChatGPT:
+Capability	With CALYX-PY	Without CALYX-PY
+Validate input	validate()	Manually, error-prone
+Run decision logic	RuleEngine()	Prompt spaghetti
+Serve an API	.serve()	Not possible
+Fix broken functions	@fallback()	Trial-and-error Enforce types	@typecheck()	Hope and prayer

+    One file turns ChatGPT from a chatbot into a dev environment.

+🧠 Why It’s Like Docker (But for Reasoning)

+Docker said:

+    "Here’s a Dockerfile.
+Run this app anywhere."

+CALYX-PY says:

+    "Here’s core.py.
+Run this logic anywhere — even inside GPT."

+Both are:

+    Self-contained

+    Portable

+    Deterministic

+    Developer-first

+But CALYX-PY is even easier to share — because it runs in a paste box, not a container runtime.
+🔌 Use CALYX-PY in Your Own GPT Projects

+If you’re building your own ChatGPT GPTs or assistants:

+    Add core.py as a preloaded file

+    Let users paste YAML or JSON

+    Use RuleEngine to run logic and fallback() to handle errors

+You’ve just created a logic-based GPT app — without a backend.
+✨ Why This Is Different
+Feature	ChatGPT Alone	ChatGPT + CALYX-PY
+Static analysis	❌	✅ @typecheck()
+Input validation	❌	✅ validate()
+Rule-based logic	❌	✅ RuleEngine()
+HTTP APIs	❌	✅ .serve()
+Self-healing logic	❌	✅ @fallback()

+You’re not just pasting code.
+You’re extending ChatGPT’s core capabilities.
+🧩 Use CALYX-PY in:

+    GPTs that make decisions from user inputs

+    Internal tools that need logic trees or fallback

+    Shared prompts that validate + explain answers

+    Education projects that teach YAML-based thinking

+    Offline AI kits that work without cloud

+🛠 How to Add CALYX-PY to Your Project

+    Add /calyx/core.py to your GPT or repo

+    Let users paste it into any GPT thread

+    Share logic via YAML + JSON

+    Call .serve() or @fallback() as needed

+That’s it.

+    Every ChatGPT Plus user now has a programmable reasoning engine.
+    CALYX-PY is the bootloader.

 ---

 ## ✅ Turn ChatGPT Into a Live IDE — Right Now